Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health

-Post-deployment monitoring, framed as the task of detecting distributional shifts in prediction correctness, offers superior sensitivity to performance changes within local populations.
-This approach provides a distinct advantage over performance score monitoring, as discussed in Appendix~\ref{sec:monitor_performance_score}.
+This approach provides a distinct advantage over average performance score monitoring, as discussed in Section~\ref{sec:monitor_performance_score}.
 For instance, it can alert users to significant shifts in model performance within specific regions of the covariate space, even when the model’s overall performance remains stable.

 \paragraph{OP: \secSubgroupRootcause{}} Similar to the open problems in the previous subsection, instead of focusing on the model's overall performance, we can also identify subgroups responsible for performance decline in the case of joint distribution.
 By selecting a discrepancy function $\Delta(p_{t_0}, p_{t_1})$—where $\Delta$ denotes a measure of discrepancy, such as an $f$-divergence~\cite{renyi1961measures}—to quantify the difference between distributions, we can formulate the task of identifying subgroups that exhibit distributional differences as the following optimization problem:$\max_{\mathcal{G}\subseteq\mathcal{S}\times\mathcal{C}} \Delta\left(p_{t_0}\left(\mathbf{s},\mathbf{c}, z\mid \mathcal{G}\right), p_{t_1}\left(\mathbf{s},\mathbf{c}, z\mid \mathcal{G}\right)\right)$, s.t. $\left|\mathcal{G}\right|\geq r$, where $r$ denotes the minimum size of the subgroup, pre-specified based on clinical considerations.
 Solving this optimization problem yields a subgroup $\mathcal{G}$ of size at least $r$ that maximizes the performance-related distributional discrepancy between $t_0$ and $t_1$.